MichaelWarmbier/jsTetris/README.md

 ## Description

-This project was made for Javascript practice.
-Additionally, it's intended to be an adaptation of "Console Tetris" that is portable and shareable as a showcase, as well as a future portfolio piece.
+This web-based application is a continuuation of my "Console Tetris" project and was used as a gateway into practicing somet HTML, CSS and JavaScript.

 Code was written from scratch with the only reference being the code from the afforementioned "Console Tetris".